 Unlike others, I never had an “a-ha” moment, where I suddenly thought this was the way to go for me.
 The reasons why I chose medicine continue to stack up as I move along this journey.
 There is no “one specific” reason for me.
 But, if I had to try and explain why medicine, it’s this – medicine is the closest thing to magic.
 Coming home from work everyday, knowing that I was on the front line of helping save someone’s kid, someone’s husband, brother, friend, or father, using my knowledge about the intricate design of the human body, being able to be a confidant and a protector to my patients – that is the only thing I can think of that will fulfill me to my very core every day for the rest of my life.
-That is why I chose medicine.
+That is why I chose medicine, or maybe, it choose me.

 Why did you double-major?